McCleary--Rubin reconstruction for simple forest-skein groups: Introduction

-A category admitting a calculus of fractions is called an \emph{Ore category}.
-This roughly means that the groupoid obtained by formally inverting morphisms has all its signed paths of length two, i.e.,~of the form $f\circ g^{-1}$.
-Let $\cF$ be an Ore FS category with FS groups $G^F\subset G^T\subset G^V$.
-From $\cF$ the \emph{canonical group action} $\al:G^V\act\fC$ can be built functorially.
-Here $\fC$ is a totally ordered profinite space.
-We previously showed that faithfulness of $\al$ is equivalent to simplicity of the derived subgroup $[G^V,G^V]$ (resp.~$[G^T,G^T]$, $[K,K]$, where $K\lhd G$ is the normal subgroup acting trivially around the extremities of $\fC$), which is also equivalent to a notion of \emph{simplicity} for the category $\cF$ --- adding a new skein relation destroys the calculus of fractions (see Section \ref{sec:simplicity}).
+Let $\cF$ be an Ore FS category (i.e.,~it is left-cancellative and have common right-multiples yielding a calculus of fractions) with FS groups $G^F\subset G^T\subset G^V$.
+From $\cF$ the \emph{canonical group action} $\al:G^V\act\fC$ can be built functorially where $\fC$ is often a Cantor space.
+We previously showed that faithfulness of $\al:G^V\act\fC$ is equivalent to simplicity of one (resp.~all) of the derived subgroups $D(G^V)$, $D(G^T)$, and $D(G^0)$, where $G^0\lhd G^F$ is the normal subgroup of $g\in\fC$ acting trivially near the extremities of $\fC$ (in previous articles $G^0$ has been denoted $K$); \cite{Brothier-Seelig24}.
+If $\cF$ is moreover cancellative (on both sides), then $\al:G^V\act\fC$ is faithful if and only if $\cF$ satisfies a notion of \emph{simplicity}: adding a ``new'' skein relation destroys the calculus of fractions (see section \ref{sec:simplicity}).
+Every FS group with a faithful canonical group action can be realised as the FS group of a (possibly different) simple FS category as explained in \cite[Sec.~4.2]{Brothier-Seelig24}.
+The simple groups $D(G^0),D(G^T),D(G^V)$ contains copies of $D(F),T,V$, respectively.
+This implies various properties of geometric, topological, and analytical natures; see \cite[Sec.~3.3]{Brothier22}.
+Note that $D(G^0)$ is never finitely generated while $D(G^T),D(G^V)$ are often finitely presented.